 - 6) Close the hot water tap. - Check all joints for leaks, even those not having been altered especially when replacing a vented cylinder. - Open temperature and pressure relief valve to ensure proper discharge and check after closing that valve is not dripping. - Open expansion relief valve to ensure proper discharge and check after closing that valve is not dripping. - 10) Check all shower outlets, toilet cisterns and other draw off points for leaks or dripping (especially when replacing a vented unit).
-Open all water outlets to purge air from pipe work and ensure proper operation. - Instruct user in the operation of the unit and hand over this manual advising the owner of annual service requirements. - Complete the technical data label on the cylinder with legible and permanent writing.
+Open all water outlets to purge air from pipe work and ensure proper operation. - 11) Adjust immersion heater thermostat in accordance with client requirements. - Instruct user in the operation of the unit and hand over this manual advising the owner of annual service requirements. - Complete the technical data label on the cylinder with legible and permanent writing.